motistudio/celli/README.md

 })
 ```

-This util helps us to create an `AsyncCache` that will work as a proxy.
-Then, we could use this cache as a source for another.
+This utility helps create an `AsyncCache` that works as a proxy.
+You can then use this cache as a source for another cache.

 Creating a source could happen in two ways.
 We could either provide a `set` method or not.
 Providing a `set` method will make this cache a proxy.
 It will not save any data by itself, but it will forward the data to the source cache.